luevano/luevano.xyz/README.md

 This is only for version control, the way I "push" the content to my website is through a rsync command.

-I shouldn't keep tracking of font awesome's stuff, but the files are really small, so I have no problem.
+I shouldn't keep tracking of font awesome's stuff (or highligh.js'), but the files are really small, so I have no problem.

 ## Blog (blog.luevano.xyz)